Charzard1332/GitDev/README.md

     static string clientSecret = "YOUR_GITHUB_CLIENT_SECRET";
     static string redirectUri = "http://localhost:5000/callback";
    ```
+## Error Debugging
+- ⚠️ If you receive an authentication error, verify that your OAuth token or PAT has repo permissions.
+- 🚫 If repository creation fails with a `ForbiddenException`, ensure you have the necessary permissions in your GitHub settings.

 ## 📝 License
 This project is open-source and available under the **MIT License**.